thephez/dash-docs/_includes/devdoc/guide_wallets.md

 Neither method adds a significant amount of overhead, especially if a database is used anyway to associate each incoming payment with a separate public key for payment tracking.
-See the [Payment Processing][devguide payment processing] section for details.

 {% endautocrossref %}